-People and Areas Differ
+People and Locations Differ

-Small, Medium, Large, and Much More
+Small, Medium, Large, and More Pool Sizes

-Size is also an appropriate question to ask when considering a specialty pool, such as a traditional lap pool, which is often 10 feet wide by 50 feet long.
+Pool size is also an appropriate consideration to remember when considering a specialty pool.
+Specialty pools include pools such as the traditional lap pool, which is often 10 feet wide by 50 feet long.
 Most lap pools are only about four to five feet deep, with the same depth running the entire length of the pool.
-If this is too much for your budget, it’s also possible to install a tethering system, which makes it possible to create a lap pool out of nearly any sized pool.
+This depth is typical because of what this type of pool is used for: swimming laps.

 Filling a Pool

-What About Depth?
+What About Pool Depth?

 What About Decking?